farewellfox/Aethel/README.md

 - Higher-tier augments are gated by class level; these are flagged in the interface
 - Condition augments include a dropdown to choose the specific condition applied
 - The power tier reference table highlights your current spell's tier as you build

----

-## Aethel Character Sheet

-A digital character sheet with some live calculations.

-### Getting Started
-1. Enter your **ability scores** first.
-Modifiers, saving throws, and skill totals calculate automatically, though racial and other skill bonuses are excluded from calculation.
-2. Fill in your identity (name, species, class, archetype, etc.)
-3. Go to the **Level Log** tab and click **Add Level 1**.
-Your character level on the sheet is driven by the log
-4. Continue adding levels as your character progresses: track your HP and skill point allocation.
-It is okay to exceed the available points as the character sheet does not track specific increases.
-5. Skill caps based on level are flagged in the skill section of character sheet.
-Exceeding the cap is cheating.
-No cheating!!!!

-### Character Sheet Tab
-- **Ability scores**: Enter your scores and modifiers calculate automatically
-- **Saving throws**: Fortitude, Reflex, and Will calculate live from your scores.
-Reflex and Will automatically use whichever of their two governing stats is higher, and label which one they're using
-- **Spell Save DC**: Calculates as `8 + ⌈level ÷ 2⌉ + governing mod`.
-Defaults to INT; use the dropdown to switch to WIS or CHA for archetypes that use those instead
-- **Resource**: Tracks current and maximum AP / FP / RP.
-- **Skills**: Shows available points, points spent, and points remaining.
-Each skill displays its total bonus (points + ability mod).
-Skills over the cap for your current level are flagged in red
-- **Daily Archetype Ability**: Click the hex to mark it as used; requires a manual reset; reset occurs on long rest.

-### Level Log Tab
-- Add one entry per level gained
-- Each entry tracks HP gained and notes (new features, augments learned, etc.)
-- Skill points for that level are allocated per skill within the entry
-- The log enforces the correct point budget per level based on your INT modifier
-- Delete any level entry if you need to correct a mistake.
-Entries renumber automatically

-### Notes & Lore Tab
-- Nine free-label text boxes for equipment, faction standing, treasure, retainer info, backstory, or anything else

-### Cheat Sheet Tab
-- Quick reference for attack rolls, advantage/disadvantage, critical hits, defense, skill DCs, resting, and conditions

-### Saving Your Character
-- Click **Save** to store your sheet in the browser's local storage
-- Click **Load** to import a `.json` character file.
-Useful for moving between devices or sharing with your GM (we don't use the term DM.
-DM is henceforth banned)
-- Your data is stored locally and does not leave your machine

----

-## Notes for the Group

-- Both tools work entirely in the browser.
-- Local storage is per browser, per device.
-Use Export / Load to move data between machines
-- The HTML files are plain text, and you can open them in any text editor to inspect the code